marjeanm/marjeanm/README.md

 > “I don’t just patch systems.
 I fix the logic that breaks them.”

+##  ⚠️ Site-Wide Disclaimer: GitHub Under Construction
+Welcome to my GitHub.
+It’s not broken — it’s actively being rebuilt from the inside out.

+This entire space is mid-refactor, mid-renaming, mid-cleaning, and mid-identity shift.
+You may see:

+💥 Half-baked scripts with zero context

+🔁 Duplicate or legacy repos waiting to be archived

+🧠 Notes that make sense only to me (for now)

+⚠️ Projects in active mutation with unfinished docs, missing screenshots, and chaotic commit logs

+I'm not hiding the mess — because this is what building looks like when you’re actually doing the work, not just demoing the results.

+If you're here to lurk, recruit, or learn: welcome.
+If you're here to judge based on polish instead of power: wrong repo.

+This is real dev energy in a neurodivergent system.
+Come back when it’s clean — or stick around and watch it evolve.

 📍 Ohio, USA | Always building.
 Always learning.